Blues: Form

-The blues form is a cyclic musical form in which a repeating progression of chords mirrors the call and response scheme commonly found in African and African-American music.
-During the first decades of the 20th century blues music was not clearly defined in terms of a particular chord progression.
-With the popularity of early performers, such as Bessie Smith, use of the twelve-bar blues spread across the music industry during the 1920s and 1930s.
-Other chord progressions, such as 8-bar forms, are still considered blues; examples include "How Long Blues", "Trouble in Mind", and Big Bill Broonzy's "Key to the Highway".
-There are also 16-bar blues, such as Ray Charles's instrumental "Sweet 16 Bars" and Herbie Hancock's "Watermelon Man".
-Idiosyncratic numbers of bars are occasionally used, such as the 9-bar progression in "Sitting on Top of the World", by Walter Vinson.
+With the rise of recorded blues singers such as Bessie Smith, the twelve-bar form became increasingly common during the 1920s and 1930s.
+Other structures, including 8-bar and 16-bar progressions, are also widespread.
+Examples include "How Long, How Long Blues", "Trouble in Mind", Big Bill Broonzy's "Key to the Highway", Ray Charles's "Sweet 16 Bars", and Herbie Hancock's "Watermelon Man".
+More unusual forms appear as well, such as the nine-bar "Sitting on Top of the World" by Walter Vinson.